thangtran23012008/cp-algorithms/src/graph/pruefer_code.md

 # Prüfer code

-In this article we will look at the so-called **Prüfer code** (or Prüfer sequence), which is a way of encoding a labeled tree into a sequence of numbers in a unique way.
+In this article we will look at the so-called **Prüfer code** (or Prüfer sequence), which is a way of encoding a labeled tree into a sequence of numbers in an unique way.

 With the help of the Prüfer code we will prove **Cayley's formula** (which specified the number of spanning trees in a complete graph).
 Also we show the solution to the problem of counting the number of ways of adding edges to a graph to make it connected.